Ares-Developers/Ares-docs/new/urbancombattrenches.rst

 Advanced Rubble is implemented in a similar way to other upgrade systems in :game:`Ares`:

-:[BuildingType]Rubble.Destroyed= (BuildingType): The new :type:`BuildingType`
+:tagdef:`[BuildingType]Rubble.Destroyed=BuildingType`
-  that this :type:`BuildingType` will transform into upon destruction.
+  The new :type:`BuildingType` that this :type:`BuildingType` will transform into upon destruction.
 Buildings that are created via `Rubble.Destroyed` will have the following properties forced upon them:

   ::